-7.1 The Director of Policy and Democratic Engagement submitted a report providing the Council with a holistic, future-facing approach to race equality.
+The report provides the Council with a holistic, future-facing approach to race equality.
 Building on the progress already made, it sets out in part 1 what we stand for as a Council and in part 2 where we are as an organisation, including on the 7 qualities the Race Equality Commission (REC) said an anti-racist organisation would have in place as a minimum.
 Part 3 sets out the action we will now take, illustrated with work which has already taken place.
 This report responds to feedback encouraging the Council to take ownership, implement action with more pace and make clear what race equality means to us as an organisation and what our approach will be.